What would summer be without a trip to the local berry patch?

-I was a recent guest on the Silvercore Podcast hosted by Travis Bader.
-In this conversation, we chat about foraging, the importance of learning trees, and why money is necessary to protect land.
-You can listen to the interview here.
+I was a recent guest on the WildFed Podcast hosted by Daniel Vitalis.
+In this conversation, we chat about my favorite topic as of late: trees.
+You can listen to the interview through one of the following links:

 Thanks for reading and watching, and thanks for your continued support!